 For the current year 2012-2013

 On September 22, 2012, we had an open house to show off our newly renovated facility.
 Coupled with the open house was our first annual "Irish Spaghetti Dinner".
 The event was a success.
 The Irish Spaghetti was great.
+The renovation was accomplished by grants from The Dubois County Community Foundation, The "Round Up" grant from Dubois REC. the Ireland Lions Club and many other businesses and individuals.

 On October 21, 2012, at 1:30pm EST, a program on our Southwestern Indiana Pioneers was given by Dr. Ralph Gray of Bloomington.
 Dr. Gray, is a noted Indiana Historical Society speaker.
 Previous to Dr. Gray, Danny Brescher and Gary Love, both of Ireland, spoke of their experiences while serving their country in Iraq.
 Note.
 Go to Amazon.com to order some great books written by Dr. Gray.
 Also during the meeting, Rev. Wm.
 Harris, presented a hand loomed blanket carried by his ancestor, Samuel Harris in the Civil War.
 Samuel was killed in battle, the blanket was returned to Portersville, Indiana with Samuel's blood stains on it.
 Rev. Harris has given the blanket to the Dubois County Museum.